-Group A: Hindu dominated population area like Madras, UP, Central provinces, Bombay, Bihar & Orissa
+Group A: Hindu-dominated population areas like Madras, UP, Central provinces, Bombay, Bihar & Orissa

-Group B: Muslim dominated population area like Punjab, Sindh, NWFP, Baluchistan.
+Group B: Muslim-dominated population areas like Punjab, Sindh, NWFP, and Baluchistan.

 Group C: Hindu and Muslim both like Assam and Bengal.

-Here, it is to be noted that whether the Cabinet Mission did not accepted the demand of Pakistan but grouped the Provinces in such a way which indirectly supported the idea of Pakistan.
-As a result Congress accepted the plan, Muslim League first accepted and later on July 29 rejected it and call for an Action Day for achieving Pakistan.
-Aug 16, 1946 was fixed as Direct Action Day.
+Here, it is to be noted whether the Cabinet Mission did not accept the demand of Pakistan but grouped the Provinces in such a way that indirectly supported the idea of Pakistan.
+As a result, Congress accepted the plan, Muslim League first accepted and later on July 29 rejected it and call for an Action Day for achieve Pakistan.
+August 16, 1946, was fixed as Direct Action Day.

-Although India became a free nation on 15th August, 1947, it enjoyed the true strength of Independence on 26th January, 1950 when the Indian Constitution finally came into force.
-The Constitution gave the Indian citizens the power to administer themselves by opting their own government.
+Although India became a free nation on 15th August 1947, it enjoyed the true strength of Independence on 26th January 1950 when the Indian Constitution finally came into force.
+The Constitution gave Indian citizens the power to administer themselves by opting for their own government.
 Dr. Rajendra Prasad took oath as the 1st President of India.
 Ever since the remarkable day, 26th January is distinguished with festivities & patriotic zeal all around the nation.
 The day owes its significance to the Indian constitution that was espoused on this day.